Trials

 How to run a Trial

 To run your Trials, navigate to Home, and then click Run Trials.
-By default, the number of Runs in a Trial are 5, and Confidence Limits, i.e. the percent to which calculations are accurate is 95%.
+By default, the number of runs in a Trial are 5, and confidence limits - i.e. the percent to which calculations are accurate - is set to 95%.
 You can adjust these, and other Trial features by using the Trial Set Up window, available at the drop down under the Run Trials button.

 Confidence Intervals